comment-questionFrequently Asked Questions (FAQ)

 Token gating is a feature that restricts access based on token ownership.
 It verifies that users own a specific amount of tokens or NFTs before granting access to content or services.

-How does token gating work in Walver.io?
+How does token gating work in Walver.ioarrow-up-right?

 When creating a verification, you can enable token gating and specify: